ddenaro/hcr/README.md

 ![Character recognition](https://github.com/ddenaro/hcr/blob/master/raw/i-0001.gif)

 ### Step 1 - Design your own neural network
 Recognizing handwritten digits is a well known problem for anyone beginning to study the artificial neural networks.
-The dataset used for training our network is the [EMNIST](https://www.nist.gov/itl/iad/image-group/emnist-dataset).
+The dataset used for training our network is the [EMNIST](https://www.nist.gov/itl/iad/image-group/emnist-dataset) and the model is a simple convolutional neural network (CNN).
+This [notebook](https://colab.research.google.com/drive/16YtnpdiDW0F3mPOXmZigrvgZRMvL9wpf) hosted on Google's Colaboratory allows you to train and evaluate the NN model, please feel free to modify the code in order to do your experiments.